christopher-besch/homepage/src/articles/07_lvim_in_distrobox/lvim_in_distrobox.md

 To make these mounts, starting the container and launching its programs from your host easier, Distrobox has been created.

 ### Installing Requirements on Host
-Distrobox required Docker or Podman (a fork of Docker that runs containers rootlessly).
+Distrobox requires Docker or Podman (a fork of Docker that runs containers rootlessly).
 Both Distrobox and Podman are part of [the Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel), an official repository you can add to Red Hat.
 Follow the instructions on the official page linked above to install the repo.
 Now you can install what you need: